wso2/docs-ei/en/streaming-integrator/docs/admin/minimum-ha-deployment.md

 Minimum high availability deployment mainly focused on providing high availability which guarantees no data loss if the system suffer any failing due to several unforeseeable reasons.
 One of the main adavantage of this is it uses minimum amount of infrastructure resources possible.
-Thus this deployment pattern comprise of only two Streaming integration servers.
+Thus deployment pattern comprise of only two Streaming integration servers.

 In minimum HA setup, one node is assigned as the active node while the other node is assigned as the passive node.